fdrury/RiseAndShine/README.md

 Issues:
 alarm is give-or-take 5 minutes.
 What if alarm packet is dropped???
 Dropped packets are not handled.
 Error log but no recovery.
-Alarm can only go for a second.
-Why?